Get E-Book

 console.warn("Primary source failed, trying fallback");

-}This is useful for redundant data sources, like trying a CDN first and falling back to an origin server if the CDN is unavailable.
+That pattern fits redundant data sources, such as trying a CDN first and falling back to an origin server if the CDN is unavailable.

 try {